 Elkie Brooks was born to sing and I won’t be the only one grateful that she is still touring.

 This was the first time I had seen her in concert but it is not going to be my last.
 It’s hard to imagine a more enjoyable evening.
-I wanted it to go on forever, long after the standing ovation she so thoroughly deserved.
+I wanted it to go on forever, long after the standing ovation she

 Her concerts are selling out fast but she’s on the road well into 2013.
 Catch her at Cheltenham’s Everyman Theatre on January 19.